John S. Grinalds: The Citadel

 He became president of The Citadel on August 1, 1997, one year after the first female cadets were admitted.
-During his first year, Grinalds announced his intentions to strengthen the communications, admissions and fundraising functions of the college while also focusing on cadet leadership training and the philosophy that leadership means service to others.
+During his first year, Grinalds announced his intentions to strengthen the college's communications, admissions, and fundraising functions while also focusing on cadet leadership training and the philosophy that leadership means service to others.

-His tenure as president was marked by significant milestones in admissions, fundraising, coeducation and media relations.
-A less tangible but more far reaching influence, however, was his advocacy of principled leadership as evidenced by his strong support for integrating leadership and ethics into all aspects of campus life.
+Significant milestones in admissions, fundraising, education, and media relations marked his tenure as president.
+However, a less tangible but more far-reaching influence was his advocacy of principled leadership, as evidenced by his strong support for integrating leadership and ethics into all aspects of campus life.

-Interest in The Citadel increased significantly under Grinalds' leadership and, in the later years of his tenure, the college set admissions records.
-As applications increased, entering classes were more competitive and retention improved.
+Interest in The Citadel increased significantly under Grinalds' leadership, and in the later years of his tenure, the college set admissions records.
+As applications increased, entering classes were more competitive, and retention improved.
 Female enrollment in the Corps of Cadets grew from four to more than 120 in eight years.
 The separate fundraising entities of the college are now coordinated under a unified organization – The Citadel Foundation – and donations to the college grew dramatically.

 The Citadel returned to the national media spotlight several times, this time with positive news.
-Meanwhile, measures of cadet life such as academic performance, community service, employment upon graduation and military commissions are strong indicators of a healthy, robust institution.
+Meanwhile, measures of cadet life such as academic performance, community service, employment upon graduation, and military commissions are strong indicators of a healthy, robust institution.

 Awards

-Grinalds is active in a number of organizations.
-He is a member of the Officers' Christian Fellowship, the White House Fellows Association and the Association of American Rhodes Scholars.
-He is also a member of the Sons of the American Revolution, and the Kappa Alpha Order and an honorary member of the Society of the Cincinnati.
+Grinalds is active in several organizations.
+He is a member of the Officers' Christian Fellowship, the White House Fellows Association, and the Association of American Rhodes Scholars.
+He is also a member of the Sons of the American Revolution, the Kappa Alpha Order, and an honorary member of the Society of the Cincinnati.

 In 2004, the South Carolina Chamber of Commerce honored Grinalds with the Sgt.
-William Jasper Freedom Award, an annual award given to a South Carolinian who has made significant contributions to preserving freedom, upholds the highest standards of ethics and has a reputation for excellence that earns the respect of South Carolina citizens.
+William Jasper Freedom Award, an annual award given to a South Carolinian who has made significant contributions to preserving freedom, upholds the highest standards of ethics, and has a reputation for excellence that earns the respect of South Carolina citizens.
 The Rotary Club of Charleston, which he has served as a past president, has named him a Paul Harris Fellow.